UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-4. Now type
+4. Now type the command below and hit enter.
+This will update the RPi OS
 ```
 sudo apt update
 ```
-and hit enter.
-This will update the RPi OS

 ![img_17](images/RPi_imager_17.PNG)

 &nbsp;

-5. Now type
+5. Now type the command below and hit enter.
+This will update any preinstalled software packages.
+You will be asked to type **y** to proceed.
 ```
 sudo apt upgrade
 ```
-and hit enter.
-This will update any preinstalled software packages.
-You will be asked to type **y** to proceed.

 ![img_18](images/RPi_imager_18.PNG)

 &nbsp;

 6. You may be advised that you can remove **no longer required** packages.
-You can type
+You can type the command below and hit enter.
+Again, you will be asked to type **y** to proceed.
 ```
 sudo apt autoremove
 ```
-and hit enter.
-Again, you will be asked to type **y** to proceed.

 ![img_19](images/RPi_imager_19.PNG)

 &nbsp;

 7. We can now set up VNC to access the RPi from our desktop PC.
-Type
+Type the command below and hit enter.
+We will be presented with the RPi configuration tool.
 ```
 sudo raspi-config
 ```
-and hit enter.
-We will be presented with the RPi configuration tool.

 &nbsp;